wba6/prime-search/Deep-Dive.md

 #### Efficiency

 The Miller-Rabin Primality Test is a probabilistic algorithm, meaning that it can determine whether a number is "probably prime" or composite with a high degree of confidence.
 Its performance depends on several factors, including the size of the number being tested and the number of rounds of the test that are performed.
-Here are some key points regarding its efficiency:

   - **Time Complexity**: The Miller-Rabin test has a time complexity of  $O(k \cdot \log^3 n)$, where $n$ is the number being tested for primality, and $k$ is the number of rounds or random bases tested.
-Each round involves modular exponentiation, which is efficient and can be computed in $O(\log^3 n)$.
-The overall complexity depends on the number of iterations (bases) $k$ chosen for the test.

   - **Performance for Large Numbers**: One of the biggest advantages of the Miller-Rabin test is its efficiency for very large numbers.
 It is significantly faster than the deterministic algorithms, such as Trial Division or the Sieve of Eratosthenes, for primality testing of large integers.
 The test can be run multiple times to decrease the probability of false positives (incorrectly identifying a composite number as prime), making it a flexible choice for large-scale prime verification tasks.